allangalli/HotSwapPII/readme.md

 # HotSwapPII

-A comprehensive system for detecting and anonymizing personally identifiable information (PII) in text documents using various NER models.
+A comprehensive platform for end-to-end evalution of PII detection and anonymizing in unstrcutured text documents using various SOTA models.

 Home Page             |  Results View :-------------------------:|:-------------------------: